kunle123-ui/kunle/Smart-Contract.md

 ```
 You will notice the lines "Init World!" are executed 3 times.
 This isn't a mistake.
 When the blockchain is processing transactions the following happens:

-1st : eosd receives a new transaction (validating transaction)
+1st : nodeos receives a new transaction (validating transaction)
 - creates a temporary session
 - attempts to apply the transaction
 - succeeds and prints "Init World!"
 - or fails undoes the changes (potentially failing after printing "Init World!")

-2nd : eosd starts to produce a block
+2nd : nodeos starts to produce a block
 - undoes all pending state
 - pushes all transactions as it builds the block
 - prints "Init World!" a second time
 - finishes building the block
 - undoes all of the temporary changes while creating block

-3rd : eosd pushes the generated block as if it is received it from the network
+3rd : nodeos pushes the generated block as if it is received it from the network
 - prints "Init World!" a third time

 At this point, your contract is ready to start receiving messages.
 Since the default message handler accepts all messages we can send it anything we want.
 Let's try sending it an empty message: